NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 	// if relation is opened in open relation table, return E_RELOPEN

-	// Call ba_deleteRelation method of the Block Access Layer by passing appropriate argument.
+	// Call deleteRelation method of the Block Access Layer by passing appropriate argument.

-	// return the value returned by the above ba_deleteRelation() call
+	// return the value returned by the above deleteRelation() call
-    // Errors from ba_deleteRelation -> E_RELNOTEXIST
+    // Errors from deleteRelation -> E_RELNOTEXIST
         //  AS OF NOW, It can return E_OUT_OF_BOUND from loadBlockAndGetBufferPtr call,
         //  but if done properly we will not reach this point
         //  this comes up only when BlockBuffer(or RecBuffer) was initialized with an Invalid Block Number